 Figure 11-23 shows an example of a Calibration Log File as viewed on the analzyer screen.
-Use the Auto-Cal operations and results.
+Use the and arrow to scroll up or down for more text information on the Auto-Cal operations and results.
 The information presented here is the same as in the output text log from above.